 AI-based Collision Avoidance Technology

-Mobileye’s collision avoidance system continuously monitors the road ahead and analyses the risks of forward collisions, unintended lane departures, tailgating, and pedestrian and cyclist hazards.
-When a threat is detected, Mobileye warns with both visual and audio alerts a few seconds before a potential collision.
+Mobileye’s collision avoidance system continuously monitors the road ahead and warns the driver a few seconds before a potential collision.

 Abellio London lowers on-board bus casualties by 60%